Gyskard/Gyskard/README.md

 #### My (most interesting) projects

-I really like to make projects, for improving my **skills** and for **fun**.
-I have quite a few projects, but some are abandoned or not really interesting, here is a list of what I consider to be the best ones :
+I really like to make computer science projects, for improving my **skills** and for **fun**.
+I have quite a few projects, here is a list of what I consider to be the best ones :

 <table>
   <thead align="center">